shayaantx/jenkins-speedtest-plot/README.md

-## Simple jenkinsfile for plotting speedtest data at whatever interval you want (needs docker installed).
+## Simple jenkinsfile for plotting speedtest data at whatever interval you want (needs docker installed and needs jenkins script approvals).
 See below example config
 <br/>
 <br/>